ilgon-technologies/ilgon-network-documentation/readme copy.md

 In each blockchan the first block has it own, special role.
 This is the only block in the network that does not have a parent block and it defines a common starting point for the network nodes.
 All nodes participating in the ILGON network must know the genesis block, that is how they can validate the succeeding blocks and apply the governance rules.

-What does the genesis block do in case of Openethereum?
+What does the genesis block do in case of ILGON/Openethereum?

 * it sets vital network parameters
-* it is used to deploy some smart contracts required for the ntwork to operate
+* it is used to deploy some governance smart contracts required for the network to operate
 * it listst the bootnodes of the network by IP
+* it defines the premine

 The genesis block of the main network and the testnet are provided in the below repositories:

 * https://gitlab.com/ilc-projekt/ilc-project-infrastructure/mainnet-genesis
 * https://gitlab.com/ilc-projekt/ilc-project-infrastructure/testnet-genesis

-We have also inclided the 2 genesis files here:
+We have also inclided the 2 genesis files in this repository here:
 * mainnet: [ilgGenesis.json](ilgGenesis.json)
 * testnet: [ilgtGenesis.json](ilgtGenesis.json)